Jack Barnes (politician): Turn to industry

-Break with FI and Permanent Revolution
+Break with FI and permanent revolution

-Barnes's article "Their Trotsky and Ours" also underpinned the party's decisions in the 1980s to abandon its support for Leon Trotsky's theory of Permanent Revolution, and its withdrawal from the world Trotskyist movement and the reunified Fourth International.
-Barnes repudiated the traditional Trotskyist understanding of Permanent Revolution in favor of Lenin's pre-World War I position of "democratic-dictatorship of the proletariat and peasantry", and a highly sympathetic view of the governments of Cuba, Nicaragua and Grenada.
+Barnes's article "Their Trotsky and Ours" also underpinned the party's decisions in the 1980s to abandon its support for Leon Trotsky's theory of permanent revolution, and its withdrawal from the world Trotskyist movement and the reunified Fourth International.
+Barnes repudiated the traditional Trotskyist understanding of permanent revolution in favor of Lenin's pre-World War I position of "democratic-dictatorship of the proletariat and peasantry", and a highly sympathetic view of the governments of Cuba, Nicaragua and Grenada.

 The change prefaced the expulsion of more than a third of the party's members in 1983 and 1984, and was regarded by the opposition as a complete break with the party's traditions.
-As national secretary, Barnes played a key role in the expulsion those who supported the USFI.
+As national secretary, Barnes played a key role in the expulsion of those who supported the USFI.
 In 1990, he wrote on behalf of the SWP to withdraw it from close relations with the Fourth International and to recognize the reality that it was now part of a "Pathfinder tendency" consisting of the SWP and several Communist Leagues in other countries.

 Orientation to the Cuban CP

 Barnes has encouraged the SWP's growing interest in the Cuban Communist Party.
-In the 1960s he was a leader of the Fair Play for Cuba movement.
+In the 1960s, he was a leader of the Fair Play for Cuba movement.
 This interest continues, and he wrote a 2001 book titled Cuba and the Coming American Revolution.
 The SWP views the Cuban Revolution and the Cuban Communist Party more sympathetically than do some other currents of the Trotskyist tradition, stressing the alleged vanguard role of Cuba's foreign policy and what socialists can learn from Cuba about building a socialist society.